BharathU2207/airfoil-optimization/README.md

 The primary way to use this tool is through the command-line interface.

-### Quick Start
+### 1. Forward Optimization (Baseline Improvement)

-To run an optimization using the default settings specified in `configs/default.yaml`:
+To run the standard multi-objective optimization (improving a baseline airfoil using default settings in `configs/default.yaml`):

 ```bash
 airfoil-opt optimize